alexandra-simeonova/drafts/structure.md

     - loading indicator

 ### Routing

+Routing can be configured by altering the contents of the `routing:` section of your Luigi configuration file.

 - routing properties

 ### Authorization

+Authorization can be configured by altering the contents of the `auth:` section of your Luigi configuration file.

 - OpenID
 - OAuth
 - Custom
 - Authorization events

 ### General settings

+This section contains additional settings related to the look
 - loading indicator
 - disable backdrop
 - header